Skip to content

 Informal Bio

 I have always been interested in microbiology, bacteriology really.
-I come by it honestly as my Dad is a microbiologist as well, now retired from the University of Minnesota.
+I come by it honestly as my Dad was a microbiologist, retired from the University of Minnesota, who passed away last year.
+His obituary is at the ASM website.
 I started out ratting around in his lab trying to isolate and characterize methane-oxidizing bacteria.
 I went to UW-Madison and got my B.S. in Bacteriology and did research both with my Dad and with Prof. Jorge Escalante-Semerena working on vitamin B12 biosynthesis.
 I did my Ph.D. in Microbiology at UC-Davis with Prof. Jack Meeks where I got introduced to cyanobacteria and bacterial genetics.
-I landed a postdoc at The Ohio State University with Prof. Bob Tabita (recently deceased, see his memorial) where I stayed green, but went anoxic, by working with Chlorobium tepidum (as it was called then) starting out on carbon fixation and ending up on sulfur metabolism.
+I landed a postdoc at The Ohio State University with Prof. Bob Tabita (also deceased, see his memorial) where I stayed green, but went anoxic, by working with Chlorobium tepidum (as it was called then) starting out on carbon fixation and ending up on sulfur metabolism.
 I started at UD in the College of Marine and Earth Studies in January 2003, was promoted to Associate Professor in 2009, and Professor in 2014.
 My lab space has always been in the Delaware Biotechnology Institute, an interdisciplinary research institute where I served as Interim Associate Director from 2017-2022.

 e-mail: tehanson@udel.edu